Canada China Business Council: Publications

 CCBC publishes its annual magazine, the Canada-China Business Forum Magazine".
-The magazine covers topics relevant to Canada-China business, trade and investment.
-Business leaders, public officials and academics familiar with Canada-China relations contribute to the magazine.
+The magazine covers topics relevant to Canada-China business, trade, and investment.
+Business leaders, public officials, and academics familiar with Canada-China relations contribute to the magazine.
 The most recent edition was published in August 2016.

 Advocacy and awards

 CCBC advocates for stronger bilateral ties between Canada and China and for a better business environment in each country.
-This advocacy work is directed by members towards governments and institutions in both countries.
+Memembers of both countries' government and institutions are the target of this advocacy action.
 The Government of Alberta signed an externship agreement with the CCBC in 2012 to allow young Albertans to gain valuable work experience in China.
 CCBC also recognizes companies that have demonstrated business excellence and leadership in China and Canada.
 In 2012, the CCBC presented its biennial China-Canada Business Excellence Awards to: